| BWV 22 Jesus nahm zu sich die Zwölfe

 Indeed a mighty tow'r on Tabor's mountain build thee,(1)

-But there on Golgotha, which is so full of pain,
+But there on Golgotha, so full of suffering,

 In thy distress so low with not an eye behold thee.